Categorical Structural Equation Modeling

 The following statistical models will be discussed:

 This seminar will use R and Mplus for the empirical examples and exercises.
-To participate in the hands-on exercises, you should have a computer with either Mplus or R installed.
-If you are an R user, you should also install RStudio, a freely available interface for R, and the lavaan package for SEM.
+To participate in the hands-on exercises, you should have a computer with Mplus and R installed.
+You should also install RStudio, a freely available interface for R, and the lavaan package for SEM.

 WHO SHOULD Register?